PC Turns On But No Display: Safe Checks

 When to ask a technician

-- Burning smell or sparks.
+- Burning smell, sparks, or melted plastic.

 - Repeated power cycling.

-- Bent CPU pins or damaged GPU slot.
+- Bent pins or damaged slots.

-- You are not comfortable reseating parts.
+- You are uncomfortable reseating internal parts.

 Guided repair FAQ